robot5000-design/ms3/README.md

 The live site is deployed to [Heroku](https://www.heroku.com), a cloud application platform.
 The deployment procedure for this was as follows:

+1. The repository for the site was generated based on the [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).

+2. The environmental variables for this Flask project were saved in an env.py file.
+A reference to the env.py is contained in the .gitignore file, which means it does not get pushed to the Github repository.

+3. The entries for the env.py file are:

+    - import os
+    - ("IP", "0.0.0.0")
+    - ("PORT", "5000")
+    - ("SECRET_KEY", "\<secret key\>")
+    - ("API_KEY", "\<api access key\>")
+    - ("MONGO_URI", "\<mongodb uri\>")
+    - ("MONGO_DBNAME", "movie_review")

-1. In the IDE CLI make a requirements file containing all installed dependencies using the following command:
+4. In the IDE CLI make a requirements file containing all installed dependencies using the following command:
     - pip3 freeze --local > requirements.txt

-2. Again in the IDE CLI make a Procfile using command:
+5. Again in the IDE CLI make a Procfile using command:
     - echo web: python app.py > Procfile

-3. Debug must be set to False for production.
+6. Debug must be set to False for production.

-4. Make a Heroku account and create a new App.
+7. Make a [Heroku](https://www.heroku.com) account and create a new App.

     ![CreateNewApp][5]

     [5]: ./documentation/images_for_readme/create-new-app.jpg "Create New App"

-5. Give it a name and choose the appropriate region.
+8. Give it a name and choose the appropriate region.

     ![NameApp][6]

     [6]: ./documentation/images_for_readme/name-app.jpg "Name New App"

-6. Go to settings and click on Reveal Config Vars.
+9. Go to settings and click on Reveal Config Vars.

     ![Settings][7]

     [7]: ./documentation/images_for_readme/settings.jpg "Settings"

-7. Enter the environmental variables for the project from the env.py file.
+10. Enter the environmental variables for the project from the env.py file.

     ![EnvVariables][8]

     [8]: ./documentation/images_for_readme/env-variables.jpg "Environmental Variables"

-8. Then select Deploy and click connect to Github.
+11. Then select Deploy and click connect to Github.
 Type the repository name in the search box and press search.
 Just below that, this should find the repository.
 Click Connect.
 Heroku is now connected to the Github repository.

     ![ConnectGithub][9]

     [9]: ./documentation/images_for_readme/connect-github.jpg "Connect Github"

-9. Finally select the correct branch (in this case Master) and click on Deploy Branch.
+12. Finally select the correct branch (in this case Master) and click on Deploy Branch.
 Automatic or manual deployment can be used as preferred.
 The message "Your app was successfully deployed." should appear.
 Click View to view the now deployed app.

     ![DeployBranch][10]

     [10]: ./documentation/images_for_readme/deploy-branch.jpg "Deploy Branch"

 ---